ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-column-sparkline/index.md

 };
 </snippet>

+In the snippet above, the `sparklineOptions` provided in the `cellRendererParams` property is of type `ColumnSparklineOptions`.

+This is an example to further demonstarate how column sparklines can be configured and made more attractive by using the available options to add styles.

+- The `sparklineOptions` object is a way to define properties that get applied to every column.
+In this example, strokeWidth of every column is set to 1.
+- Refer to the [ColumnSparklineOptions](/sparklines-column-sparkline/#columnsparklineoptions) interface for the attributes which can be customised in a column sparkline.
+- The formatter callback function is used to override the default property values for individual columns based on the data they represent.
+- The formatter callback function is passed `ColumnFormatterParams` which provides information about the data associated with each column.
+This function should return an object of type `ColumnFormat`.
+- Here, when the item is not hovered over, if the y value of the item is less than 0, the fill is set to red, otherwise it is set to lime green.
+- When the item is hovered over, if the y value of the item is less than 0, the fill is set to magenta, otherwise it is set to cyan.
+- See the [ColumnFormat](/sparklines-column-sparkline/#columnformat) interface for the attributes which can be customised using this formatter.

 <grid-example title='Column Sparkline' name='column-sparkline' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ## Interfaces
+The interfacs for the available options is as follows:

 ### ColumnSparklineOptions: